emilyjspencer/Questions-checklist/Java.md

 * How do you use class or a package from the Java API
 * What is JRE
 * What is composition
-* Whic class is the superclass for all classes
+* Which class is the superclass for all classes
 * What are the different types of inheritance in Java
 * What is constructor chaining
 * What is the difference between composition and aggregation